 What is a design proposal?

 The reason you’re writing a design proposal is to win the job.
 Sounds easy enough, right?
-A well-crafted proposal will present your solution to your client’s problem, as well as a timeline, cost and even introduce them to some of your earlier work, without being too long and leaving your client feeling overwhelmed.
+A well-crafted proposal created with good proposal software will present your solution to your client’s problem, as well as a timeline, cost and even introduce them to some of your earlier work, without being too long and leaving your client feeling overwhelmed.